Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Related Work

 The introduction of open-source LLMs like \textsc{Llama-2} \citep{touvron2023LLaMA} enabled the creation of several language models that focus on specific applications.
 This application gives more capabilities for these LLMs by teaching them to use tools \citep{schick2023toolformer}, write code \citep{roziere2023code}, understand videos \citep{damonlpsg2023videollama}, or work for different languages \citep{cui2023efficient}.
 To achieve remarkable understanding and generation abilities, LLMs require large training data and huge compute resources \citep{hoffmann2022training}.

-The work done by \citet{dong2023abilities} explores how LLMs' generation, natural language understanding, and problem-solving abilities relate to the data they are trained on and its composition.
+The work by \citet{dong2023abilities} explores how LLMs' generation, natural language understanding, and problem-solving abilities relate to the data they are trained on and its composition.
 This work suggests that the amount of composition data is more important for these abilities to show in a low-resource scenario.

-Training resources are one of the most important factors for adopting these models to specific languages.
-Techniques like low-rank adaptation (LoRA) \citep{hu2021lora} worked on reducing the number of trainable parameters using decomposition matrices during training.
-Quantized LoRA (QLoRA) \citep{dettmers2023qlora} improves training time by introducing quantization and other numerical data type tricks.
 Using self-instructed fine-tuning, the work by \citet{wei2021finetuned,alpaca,cui2023efficient} showed a new approach to align the generation outputs of the generative models through the application of NLP tasks.
-These tasks are structured around natural language instruction templates, providing a novel means to guide the model's generation process toward better adherence to task-specific requirements.
-LLaMA-Adapter \citep{zhang2023llama} also shows that it is possible to reduce the fine-tuning time of LLaMa-7B by introducing lightweight adapters on top of the model.
+These tasks are structured around natural language instruction templates, providing a novel means to guide the model's generation process toward better adherence to task-specific requirements. \textsc{LLaMA}-Adapter \citep{zhang2023llama} also shows that it is possible to reduce the fine-tuning time of \textsc{LLaMA}-7B by introducing lightweight adapters on top of the model.

 Acquiring and preparing a dataset for instruction fine-tuning presents a significant challenge due to the extensive labor and resources required.
-There are several ways of acquiring instruction data, including manual dataset curation, using generative models \citep{wang2022self, alpaca}, or using machine translation instruction data for training LLMs for specific languages \citep{cui2023efficient}.
+There are several ways of acquiring instruction data, including manual dataset creation, using generative models \citep{wang2022self, alpaca}, or using machine translation instruction data for training LLMs for specific languages \citep{cui2023efficient}.

 Fine-tuning LLMs such as \textsc{Llama-2} for specific tasks is an area of exploration as well.
 Advanced language model-based translator (ALMA) \citep{xu2023paradigm} outperformed state-of-the-art (SOTA) no language left behind (NLLB) \citep{nllb2022} model MT task.
 They worked on fine-tuning monolingual data and subsequent fine-tuning with parallel data.
 Apart from \textsc{Llama-2}, \cite{moslem2023fine} worked on Mistral 7B fine-tuning for medical domain machine translation, where they showed improvement in Spanish to English translation from baseline performance.